NIAEFEUP/slides/web-workshop/presentation.md

 ## Promises

-A promise represents the eventual result of an asynchronous operation.
+- A promise represents the eventual result of an asynchronous operation.
-A promise may be in one of 3 possible states: fulfilled, rejected, or pending.
+- A promise may be in one of 3 possible states: **fulfilled**, **rejected**, or **pending**.
-A Promise is an object that takes a function with two parameters, functions resolve and reject:
+- A Promise is an object that takes a function with two parameters, functions resolve and reject:

 ```js
 const promise = new Promise((resolve, reject) => {